 - Project GO

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
-Interest in creating and playing games exists worldwide.
-You might want to study abroad in a country with a large number of game design companies.
-Game Design students can pursue language study and other coursework through the following program:
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
+Game Design students often pursue language study and other coursework through the following programs:

-Game Design students are encouraged to join Hoosier Games, which has an active chapter on the IU Bloomington campus.
+Game Design students are encouraged to join Gamedev@IU.
 You should also plan to attend a game developer conference as soon as possible.

-The Center for Excellence for Women in Technology, or CEWiT, is also an option for Game Design students.
-CEWiT has established a special interest group on the IUB campus focused on women in gaming and game design.
+The Center for Excellence for Women and Technology, or CEW&T, is also an option for Game Design students.
+CEW&T has established a special interest group on the IU Bloomington campus focused on women in gaming and game design.

 Other relevant groups on campus include: